vanhoangkha/Networking-fundamentals/Day14_Subnetting_Part1.md

 ---

-HOW MANY USABLE ADDRESSES ARE THERE IN EACH Mạng?
+HOW MANY USABLE ADDRESSES ARE THERE IN EACH Network?

 REMEMBER: